michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-26-net-sorting-part4.md

 C14AEBF1 5BC3
 {% endhighlight %}

-This is btw a Fibonnaacci number generation code in `machine code`.
-I wouldn't be able to write it that way, but what is important is that on this `lowest level` it really doesn't matter if this code  was `created` from `C++`, `Java`, `Python` or `C#`.
+This btw is a Fibonnaacci number generation code in `machine code`.
+I wouldn't be able to write it that way, but what is important is that on this `lowest level` it really doesn't matter if this code  comes from `C++`, `Java`, `Python` or `C#`.
+It would an `impossible` task(almost) to write code that way.
+That is why we have a higher abstraciton on top of machine code - `assembly` language.

-It would an `impossible` task(almost) to write code that way and that is why new abstractions were invented like `assembly` language.
 Example below is the same `fibonacci number` generation code but in `assembly`.

 {% highlight asm %}
 fib: